magento/devdocs/guides/v2.1/contributor-guide/contributing.md

 When manually porting, you use git commands to create branches and pull requests.
 This option may require a strong understanding of git.

-The following is an example "Forwardport" pull request for https://github.com/magento/magento2/pull/13528 from the `2.2-develop` branch to the `2.3-develop` branch:
+The following is an example "Forwardport" (up-port) pull request for https://github.com/magento/magento2/pull/13528 from the `2.2-develop` branch to the `2.3-develop` branch:

 1. Checkout the `2.3-develop` branch.
 Make sure that you have the latest changes from the magento/magento2 repository.
 1. Create a new branch for your fix: `git checkout -b up-port-pull-13528`.